 A great way to learn about beer is to brew it!
 Splurge on a homebrewer starter kit.
-It will have everything you need to brew your first batch of beer.
-I recommend starting with something like an American Pale Ale, known for its crisp, citrusy hop notes and balancing malt character.
-This way, not only will you be more likely to succeed on your first attempt, but you’ll be less likely to quit the hobby out of frustration.
+It will have everything you need to brew your first batch.
+I recommend starting with something on the easier side like an American Pale Ale, known for its crisp citrusy hop notes and balancing malt character.
+Not only will you be more likely to succeed on your first attempt, but you’ll also be less likely to quit the hobby out of frustration.

 Visit a new brewery

-According to the Brewer’s Association, there are more than 4,000 craft breweries in the United States.
-Imagine of all that delicious, untapped beer!
-Even if you only visit one brewery a month, think of how much craft beer you could enjoy.
-Why not start local?
-For craft breweries in New York State, visit newyorkcraftbeer.com
+According to the Brewer’s Association, there are approximately 6,000 craft breweries in the United States.
+Think of all that delicious, untapped beer!
+Even if you only visited one brewery a month, just imagine how much craft beer could excite your palate.
+Some of my favorite local craft breweries include Adirondack Brewery, Brown’s Brewing, Druthers Brewing, Artisanal Brew Works, Mad Jack Brewing, Davidson Brothers, and R.S.
+Taylor & Sons Brewery.
+For more craft breweries in New York State, visit newyorkcraftbeer.com

 Cross another style off your list

-I am a huge fan of Gose.
-However, it’s not for everybody.
-This year, step out of your comfort zone and try something new, like a Sweet Stout or American Barleywine.
-I happen to know a couple great examples if you’re interested: Keegan Ales Mother’s Milk
+I am a huge fan of sour beers.
+My personal favorite is the Gose (pronounced GOH-zeh).
+However, it’s not everybody’s cup of tea.
+This year, step out of your comfort zone and try something new… like a Brut IPA or Scottish Ale, for instance.
+I happen to know a couple great examples if you’re interested: Ommegang Brut IPA

 .
 Be brave!
 It’s time to expand your horizons and your palate.